 A good estate agent will make time for you beyond just the properties, driving you around various properties and supplying you with information on the local area.
 Feel free to ask questions: how long the property has been on the market, how keen the sellers are to sell, what exactly is included in the asking price etc. Some properties will include some of the furniture which may be ideal if you are looking for a “lock up and leave”.

-In this market you can expect to offer a lower price than the asking price.
-Be guided by your agent but remember you can always go up but not come down so a lowish first offer is worth going for.
+Be guided by your agent in terms of price, but remember you can always go up but not come down, so a low-ish first offer is worth going for.
 Agents in France offer a greater service than those in the UK.
 They are essentially selling a lifestyle and should be happy to provide you with plenty of information, not only on the village or town where you are looking but the whole area.
 Just don’t be afraid to ask!

 You will likely be asked to sign a “bon de visite” which is simply to ensure you do not view with one agent and then go through another, or privately through the seller.